kevin-gomes-dev/Learning-Journal/readme.md

 Learning journal for various pluralsight and other studies in coding.
+Files are usually modified multiple times, completely changing.
+Use git history to see contents but mostly useless since it's done to cement knowledge.